Categorical Symmetry of the Standard Model from Gravitational Anomaly: Introduction and Summary

-In particular, in the presence of such anomaly the $\U(1)$ symmetry cannot be gauged, i.e. the corresponding gauge field cannot be made dynamical.
-On the other hand, such anomaly is not considered to be breaking $\U(1)$ as a global symmetry, as the current is still conserved in the trivial background.
+In particular, in the presence of such anomaly, the $\U(1)$ symmetry cannot be dynamically gauged (within just the original 4-dimensional spacetime), i.e. the corresponding gauge field cannot be made dynamical.
+On the other hand, unlike ABJ mixed anomaly \cite{Adler1969gkABJ, Bell1969tsABJ}, such an anomaly is typically \emph{not} considered to be breaking $\U(1)$ as a global symmetry, as the current is still conserved in the trivial background.

 In the nontrivial background however, the nonconservation of the current implies that the corresponding 3-dimensional charge operators are no longer topological.
-As we will consider in more detail later, their topological but noninvertible counterparts can be constructed essentially in the same way as it was done in \cite{Choi2205.05086:2022jqy,Cordova2205.06243:2022ieu} in the case of ABJ-type mixed anomaly between a global $\U(1)$ and a different gauged $\U(1)$.
+As we will consider in more detail later, their topological but noninvertible counterparts can be constructed essentially in the same way as it was done in \cite{Choi2205.05086:2022jqy,Cordova2205.06243:2022ieu} in the case of ABJ mixed anomaly between a global $\U(1)$ and a different gauged $\U(1)'$.
 The difference is that in our case the second $\U(1)$ is not gauged and identified with the first $\U(1)$.
-According to the general prescription outlined above, the new operators are constructed by introducing a 3d TQFT which is supported on the worldvolume of the original charge operators and coupled to the bulk background $\U(1)$ gauge field.
-This construction works for the charge operators corresponding to the torsion elements of $\U(1)$, i.e. the operators realizing rotations by fractions of the full rotation.
+According to the general prescription outlined above, the new operators are constructed by introducing a 3d TQFT supported on the worldvolume of the original charge operators and coupled to the bulk background $\U(1)$ gauge field.
+This construction works for the charge operators corresponding to the torsion elements of $\U(1)$, i.e. the operators realizing rotations by fractions of the full $\U(1)$ rotation.

-Let us also note that if $\Z_2^F\subset \U(1)$ (which is the case of $\mathbf{B-L}$ symmetry considered in this work), the 4d theory can be considered on a nonspin spacetime manifold $M$.
+Let us also note that if $\Z_2^\rF\subset \U(1)$ (which is the case of $\mathbf{B-L}$ symmetry considered in this work), the 4d theory can be considered on a nonspin spacetime manifold $M$.
 In that case, the background $\U(1)$ gauge field is necessarily nontrivial (in particular, for the corresponding first Chern class, we must have $2 c_1=w_2(TM)\neq 0 \mod 2$, where $w_j(TM)$ is the $j$-th Stiefel-Whitney class of tangent bundle $TM$, see App. \ref{app:anomaly-polynomial-quantization} for review).